WORKPLACE RESTORATION AND HEALTH & FAIRNESS ASSESSMENT TRAINING

 Enroll and better equip yourself to practice workplace conflict management in all its varieties.

-- 5-Day Combination of the workplace restoration offering with the certification process
+- Full package of the workplace restoration offering with the certification process (all 6 sessions)

 In addition, the Workplace Fairness Institute is pleased to announce that in accordance with our alliance with the Respect Group, you will receive the opportunity to become Respect Certified.

 Session 1 Understanding Workplace Culture, Conflict & Health